ZhenjiangFan/CALM/README.md

   <img src="Figures/Flowchart.jpg" width="70%" title="Flowchart">
 </div>

-Causal relationship identification is a fundamental and complex research challenge that spans multiple disciplines, including biology, epidemiology, economics, and philosophy.
-Various scoring techniques and independence tests, such as local scores (e.g., Degenerate Gaussian and Bayesian Information Criterion) and independence tests (e.g., Fisher's Z), have been employed in causality estimation.
-However, these local scores often excel in specific data types or application areas but falter in others, limiting their ability to capture the complexity and heterogeneity of underlying causal mechanisms.
-For instance, a method may perform well on linear relationships or continuous variables but struggle with discrete variables or non-linear relationships.
-Real-world observational datasets, particularly those generated in complex biological systems, often contain diverse data types and relationships, making it essential to develop a more comprehensive approach.
-To address this challenge, we propose a novel causal estimation framework that leverages the powerful classification capabilities of deep neural networks to identify causal patterns in pairwise relationships.
-Our framework integrates multiple local causality estimation scores, independence tests, and variable attributes, allowing it to capture a wide range of causal mechanisms.
-To ensure the framework's robustness and generalizability, we incorporate a diverse range of simulation data and 10 curated real-world datasets into the training procedure.
-Furthermore, our framework is designed to be extensible, enabling users to easily integrate their own data and additional scores and tests.
-Our validation results demonstrate that our framework outperforms existing methods in terms of estimation accuracy and precision on both simulation data and real-world biological datasets.
-By providing a more comprehensive and adaptable approach to causal relationship identification, our framework has the potential to advance research in various fields and improve our understanding of complex biological systems.
+Causal discovery from observational data is fundamental to scientific fields like biology, where controlled experiments are often impractical.
+However, existing methods, including constraint-based (e.g., PC, causalMGM) and score-based approaches (e.g., NOTEARS), face significant limitations.
+These include an inability to resolve causal direction, restrictions to linear associations, sensitivity to violations of the faithfulness assumption, and inefficiency in searching vast hypothesis spaces.
+While large language models (LLMs) offer powerful reasoning capabilities, their application is hindered by a fundamental discrepancy: they are designed for text, while most causal data is tabular.
+To address these challenges, we introduce CALM, a novel causal analysis language model specifically designed for tabular data in complex systems.
+CALM leverages a Mamba-based architecture to classify causal patterns from pairwise variable relationships.
+It integrates a comprehensive suite of evidence, including local causal scores, conditional independence tests, and relational attributes, to capture a wide spectrum of linear, nonlinear, and conditional causal mechanisms.
+Trained on a diverse corpus of synthetic data (from linear, mixed, and nonlinear models) and 10 real-world biological datasets with rigorously validated causal relationships, our model ensures robustness and generalizability.
+Empirical evaluation demonstrates that CALM significantly outperforms existing methods in both simulation studies, achieving over 91% accuracy, and in a real-world application identifying causal factors in Hepatitis C virus progression.
+This work represents a significant step towards accurate and generalizable causal discovery by successfully adapting the pattern recognition capabilities of language models to the intricacies of tabular data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>